Asset management is an intriguing field. We can think of it as a mixture of:

 Output can be defined in different ways.
 Methods of measuring results have to be coordinated so that it is clear if the production or service has been delivered.

 The second principle is capabilities.
-Both organizations and assets have capabilities.
+Both organizations and assets possess capabilities.

-The chair is made to serve for seating.
-However, stakeholders can use it instead of a ladder when replacing burned-out lightbulbs.
+Chairs are made to serve for seating.
+However, stakeholders can use them instead of a ladder when replacing burned-out lightbulbs.

 The essence of asset management lies not in the physical asset itself, but its capabilities.

 Asset capabilities have three aspects.
 We looked at the first one in the previous paragraph.
 It is related to the capabilities of the assets.
-The second aspect is about the people and their competencies and skills.
+The second aspect is related to people and their competencies and skills.
 They are also defined as capabilities.
 Third are the devices, equipment, and processes owned by the organization.

 Level of Assurance

-What is the likelihood that an asset (will) fail to meet what it requires under certain conditions while maintaining a balance between:
+What is the likelihood that an asset (will) fail to meet organizational goals under certain conditions while also maintaining the balance between:

 The level of assurance is associated with risk.
 The probability that when X happens, Y will follow.

 Risk is a key concept in asset management, and according to some, the most important of all.
-In the context of asset management, it can come from many different fields.
-Some of the risks that affect the focus on an asset’s productivity are:
+In the context of asset management, it can result from many different causes.
+Some of the risks that affect asset’s productivity are: